How The National Debt & Surging Benefits Will Transform Retirement Planning

 There is a fundamental problem with the way that many people are preparing and planning for their retirement in particular, or long-term investing in general.
 That is, it is the norm to look to the past to determine what is reasonable to expect for the future.
 But the issue is that the past - if we look at the averages of previous decades - can't repeat itself.
 The math simply doesn't work.

 The column in Exhibit AB3 to pay particularly close attention to is the "Net Interest" column.
-Interest payments on $20 trillion in debt start where they are now, and as federal debt is rolled over and refinanced at historically average interest rates, the interest payments shoot upwards rapidly.
+Interest payments on $20 trillion in debt start where they are now, and as federal debt is rolled over and refinanced at historically average interest rates, the interest payments steadily climb upwards.
 This sends the deficit into a rapid climb.
 The increased deficits increase the national debt, which then further increases the interest payments, which further increases the deficits, and that then increases the debt at a still faster pace.

 Simply returning to paying historically average interest rates on a $20 trillion debt would create a situation where by 2024 the annual budget deficit would exceed 50% of normal government spending, meaning a dangerous range has been entered.
 (From 1962-2007, ten year Treasury yields were an average of 5% higher than the fall of 2016.)